sbordelais-dev/citizeng/README.md

 # citizeng

-A server frond-end for authenticated Web services.
+A turnkey frond-end server to use authenticated Web services.

 ## Features